- Home

 - Check the expiry dates of medicines.
 If they are near or past their expiry, see your doctor for a new prescription.

-- Take expired medicines or any that are no longer needed to the pharmacy for safe disposal.
+- Take out-of-date medicines or any that you no longer need to the pharmacy for safe disposal.

 - Let your health care team know of any side effects.
 Call the Adverse Medicine Events Line on 1300 134 237 if you suspect you’ve had a reaction to any kind of medicine.
-If you need urgent assistance, call 000 or go to a hospital emergency department.
+If you need urgent assistance, call Triple Zero (000) or go to a hospital emergency department.

 Travelling with medicines

-To help you prepare for travelling with medicines:
+Ways to prepare for travelling with medicines include:

-- carry a letter from your doctor outlining each medicine, how much you’ll be taking, and any equipment such as hypodermic needles or gel packs, and stating that the medicine is for your personal use
+- Carry a letter from your doctor listing each medicine, how much you’ll be taking, and any equipment you need such as hypodermic needles or gel packs, and stating that the medicine is for your personal use.

-- keep medicines in their original packaging so they can be easily identified, and make sure the name on the medicines matches the name on the passport
+- Keep medicines in their original packaging, which includes the label with your name, so they can be easily identified, and make sure the name on the medicines matches the name on the passport.

 View the Cancer Council NSW editorial policy.